 You can NOT 100% guarantee their “authority” in the decision-making role based on one’s TITLE alone.
 Each company has its purchasing process.

 Sometimes that means one person has the final say, and other times multiple people will be involved, and sometimes, people you think should have the power have none.

-Part of the qualifying process is to identify your prospect’s role in the decision-making process.
+Part of the qualifying process is identifying your prospect’s role in decision-making.